wbazant/markerAlignmentsPaper/paper.md

 First we perform an analysis of simulated samples by preparing 338 files each containing reads from one hold-out species at 0.1 coverage [@sims2014sequencing].
 This lets us establish how well EukDetect currently works when given unknown species and identify the MAPQ >= 30 filter as responsible for not passing enough information through.
 We also try a modification to EukDetect to instead filter on MAPQ >= 5 used by default in MetaPhlAn.

 We follow with an analysis of simulated reads.
 We simulate a large number of reads and align them.
 For each aligned read, we record correctness of the match based on its source taxon with the taxon it aligned to as well as properties of the alignment (identity, MAPQ).
 Then lets us infer trends between reported properties of alignments and two measures of their correctness, namely precision: a proportion of correctly mapping reads among reads that map to any reference, and recall: a proportion of sampled reads that correctly map, similarly to how the values are used by the OPAL framework [@meyer2019assessing].
 For reads that do not align back to the BUSCO they are sampled from, we annotate the mismatch with a level of the lowest common taxon containing source and match, with help of the ETE toolkit [@huerta2016ete ] using the NCBI database version dated 2020/1/14 packaged with EukDetect.

 We do this in three contexts: reads sampled from the whole reference and then mapped back to it (an optimal case we might expect in real data), equivalently sampled reads which are then modified ( a more realistic case where a sampled organism is of a different strain to the reference), and reads from a hold-out set mapped to the remaining set (a case of unknown species).
 In the first two cases, we consider the read to map correctly if it maps to the same taxon, and in the case of mapping species from a hold-out set, if it maps to another taxon of the same genus.

 Similarity of reference sequences makes mapping reads more difficult, and the need for strain-level differentiation in fields like genomic epidemiology has inspired the creation of specialized aligners like KMA [@clausen2018rapid].
 To understand how `bowtie2` is affected by duplication of sequences, we prepare an index of 371 species from the reference where each sequence is included once as originally, and once after extending it by a single "A" base.

+To summarize, here is a list of different set-ups:
+1. Simulate samples with an unknown taxon at 0.1 coverage, run EukDetect
+2. Same but modify EukDetect to remove MAPQ filter
+3. Same but modify EukDetect to set MAPQ filter to 5
+4. Simulate a read from reference, align back to the reference
+5. Simulate a read from hold-out set, align to the remaining reference
+6. Simulate a mutated read from reference, align back to the reference
+7. Simulate a read from reference, align back to duplicated reference

+For 1. - 3., we simulate and count whole species.
+For 4. - 7. we simulate reads, and count alignments.

 ## Results
 ### EukDetect given unknown species

 Running EukDetect on each of the samples produces an empty list of results for 219 samples, and some results for 119 samples.
 Of these, 76 are one taxon of the same genus as the source species in the hold-out set.
 17 are one taxon of a different genus, and 26 are more than one taxon.